Scatenix/Void-Merchants/README.md

 ## Known Bugs

 - Major: Game balancing needs to be tested!
-- ?
-Major: Game save should be destroyed after loading to avoid loading the game over and over again
-    - And saving should quit to title screen.
-Else this isn't a true roguelike
+    - Currently the player has to much storage space.
+Storage is almost never full.
+Getting all upgrades is almost guaranteed
+    - The difficullty spikes dramatically at around level 11-13 from a walk in the park to (at least for me) almost impossible without dying a few times before beating the game
+- Minor: With the game save functionallity, Void Merchants is not a true rogue-like anymore.
-    - I might leave it like this, just to make it easier and let the player decide
+    - I will leave it like this, just to make it easier and let the player decide
+- Minor: Music is a bit to loud (Can I even controll this in a good way?)
 - Minor: Down-scaled planets look terrible
-    - I don't think this is possible without overly complex solutions
+    - I don't think this is possible without overly complex solutions, because there is no space for sprites left
 - Minor: Sounds or music sometimes skips
     - Unavoidable at the moment because of only 4 sound channels.
 Game design would need to improve here
+- Minor: If the ship is at the left edge of the screen, it might temporarily glitch out of the game area when approaching the trading-station

 ## License